1910 Vanderbilt Commodores football team: Sewanee

 The Commodores defeated the Sewanee Tigers 23–6.
 By the second quarter, Sewanee's defense was "completely dismantled" by Vanderbilt's rushing attack.
 Sewanee had one first down all game – an 85-yard run by Aubrey Lanier.

 The starting lineup was Stewart (left end), T. Brown (left tackle), Stegall (left guard), Morgan (center), Metzger (right guard), Freeland (right tackle), E. Brown (right end), Morrison (quarterback), K. Morrison (left halfback), Neely (right halfback), Williams (fullback).

 Postseason

 Morrison, Metzger, Freeland, and Neely made composite All-Southern.
 Metzger was selected third-team All-American by Walter Camp, the third player from the South ever to receive such an honor.

 Legacy

 Both Metzger and Morrison were selected for an Associated Press Southeast Area All-Time football team 1869–1919 era.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Vanderbilt's lineup during the 1910 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Vanderbilt's lineup during the 1910 season with games started at the position reflected in parentheses.
 The chart mimics a short punt formation while on offense, with the quarterback under center.